Russia withdraws troops after Ukraine encircles key city

 “The Russians fired at civilians almost at point-blank range,” Syniehubov wrote on Telegram.

 The Security Service of Ukraine, the secret police force known by the acronym SBU, posted photographs of the attacked convoy.
 At least one truck appeared to have been blown up, with burned corpses in what remained of its truck bed.
-Another vehicle at the front of the convoy also had been ablaze.
-Bodies lay on the side of the road or still inside vehicles, which appeared pockmarked with bullet holes.
+Another vehicle at the front of the convoy was torched.
+Bodies lay on the side of the road or still inside vehicles that were pockmarked with bullet holes.

 Russia’s Defense Ministry said its rockets destroyed Ukrainian military targets in the area but has not commented on accusations that it targeted fleeing civilians.
-Russian troops have retreated from much of the Kharkiv region but they have continued to shell the area.
+Russian troops have retreated from much of the Kharkiv region but continue to shell the area.

-And a Russian strike in the Zaporizhzhia region’s capital killed 30 people and wounded 88, Ukrainian officials said.
+And a Russian strike in the Zaporizhzhia region’s capital killed 31 people and wounded 88, Ukrainian officials said.
 The British Defense Ministry said the Russians “almost certainly” struck a humanitarian convoy there with S-300 anti-aircraft missiles.
-Russian-installed officials in Zaporizhzhia blamed Ukrainian forces, but gave no evidence.
+Russian-installed officials in Zaporizhzhia blamed Ukrainian forces but gave no evidence.

 In other developments, in an apparent attempt to secure Moscow’s hold on the newly annexed territory, Russian forces seized the director-general of the Zaporizhzhia Nuclear Power Plant, Ihor Murashov, on Friday, according to the Ukrainian state nuclear company Energoatom.